pshergie/alien-invasion/README.md

 # Alien Invasion

-Classic game made with Python
+The classic game made with Python